hyeonseokk/hyeonseokk.github.io/index.md

 ## About Me

 <img class="profile-picture" src="hsmoon_resize.jpg">
 - MS/Ph.D student in the Department of Computer Science and Engineering at Korea University.
-- Advisor: Prof. <a href="https://scholar.google.co.kr/citations?user=HMTkz7oAAAAJ&amp;hl=ko&amp;oi=ao">Heuiseok Lim</a>
+(Advisor: Prof. <a href="https://scholar.google.co.kr/citations?user=HMTkz7oAAAAJ&amp;hl=ko&amp;oi=ao">Heuiseok Lim</a>)

-- Researcher of <a href="http://nlp.korea.ac.kr/">Natural Language Processing & Artificial Intelligence Lab</a>
+- Researcher of <a href="http://nlp.korea.ac.kr/">NLP & AI Lab</a>
 - Co-founder of <a href="http://kunmt.org/">KU-NMT Group</a>.

  <!-- This is a jekyll based resume template.
 You can find the full source code on [GitHub] -->
  <!-- (https://github.com/bk2dcradle/researcher) -->

 ## Research Interest
-Neural Machine Translation, Parallel Corpus Filtering, Domain Specialized Neural Machine Translation, Automatic Post Editing, Quality Estimation, Korean Spelling Correction, Language Resource and Evaluation, Data-Centric NMT, Language Generation
+Neural Machine Translation, Language Resource and Evaluation, Data-Centric NMT

-## Professional Experience
+## Affiliation
 2021.03 - Now: Korea University Ph.D.
 Student of Computer Science <br>
 2015.03 - 2021.02: Korea University Bachelor of Science and Engineering